YonghuiDong/Miso/README.md

-Miso: Multi-isotope Labeling for Metabolomics Analysis
+Miso: Multi-Isotope Labeling for Metabolomics Analysis

-Version: 1.0
+Version: 0.1.1

 ## Description

-- A fast and efficient approach for fishing out the dual isotope labeled analytes
+- An efficient approach for fishing out the dual isotope labeled analytes
 - Can be easily extended to multiple isotope labeling experiments